beancount/docs/docs/19_trading_with_beancount.md

       Assets:US:ETrade:Cash           -909.95 USD
       Expenses:Financial:Commissions     9.95 USD

-Now, what do we have in the bag for Assets:US:ETrade:IBM?
+Now, what do we have in the bag for `Assets:US:ETrade:IBM`?
 We have two kinds of things:

 -   7 shares of “IBM held at 160 USD/share”, from the first trade